 The eponymous buttermilk drop is a Southern staple and lacks the doughnut's usual hole in the middle.
 It's dense and delish.
 The Buttermilk Drop in the Seventh Ward makes a great one, of course, and also takes it a step further in creating the red velvet buttermilk drop.
 Customers also love the griddled glazed doughnuts, and what’s not to like about that?

 This family-run Gentilly fave fries up some mean dough: Bacon-maple frosted bars are a belly-busting case in point.
 Set back in a small shopping center, Daddy’s isn’t fancy but the sweets are divine.
 If you’re an apple fritter lover, get there early, since they always sell out.

 Not a doughnut shop, but rather, this charming St. Claude Avenue spot wears several hats — jam shop, wine bar, and weekend brunch spot.
 Come most Saturdays and Sundays from 10 a.m. to 2 p.m., Jamboree Jams sells doughnuts, from old fashioned strawberry glazed to crullers to sugared brioche filled with passionfruit cream, chocolate cream, or Boston cream.
 They are some of the best (and prettiest) you’ll ever eat, just be sure to call or check the Instagram page to make sure they’re selling that day.

 Terrytown Cafe and Donuts

-With two locations in St. Bernard Parish — in Arabi and in Chalmette — there's no excuse for not stopping by for a doughnut when out in da’ Parish.
-Do it any time: Gerald’s is open 24 hours and have a drive-thru window.
+With two locations in St. Bernard Parish — Arabi and in Chalmette — there's no excuse to not to stop by for a doughnut when out in da’ Parish.
+Do it any time: Gerald’s is open 24 hours and has a drive-thru window.
 (The burgers are great, too.)